volodymyrhudyma/blog/content/blog/connect-custom-godaddy-domain-to-netlify-website.md

 ![GoDaddy Edit "A" Record](/img/screenshot-2021-10-02-at-10.41.55.png "GoDaddy Edit \"A\" Record")

-The next step is to edit the **CNAME** record and make it point to the default subdomain:
+Next, you need to edit the **CNAME** record and have it point to the default subdomain:

 ![GoDaddy Edit "CNAME" Record](/img/screenshot-2021-10-02-at-10.44.28.png "GoDaddy Edit \"CNAME\" Record")

-After saving the changes, verify your DNS configuration:
+After saving the changes, check your DNS configuration:

 ![GoDaddy Verify DNS Configuration](/img/screenshot-2021-10-02-at-10.46.31.png "GoDaddy Verify DNS Configuration")

-You have just finished the "GoDaddy Part" and we need to switch back to Netlify to finish the configuration.
+Great job, you have just completed the "GoDaddy Part" and we need to switch back to Netlify to finish the configuration.

 ## Back To Netlify

 Now we need to add our custom domain in Netlify.

-Open "**Site Settings**" -> "**Domain Management**", find the "**Custom Domains**" section and click on the "**Add Custom Domain**" button:
+Open "**Site Settings**" -> "**Domain Management**", find the "**Custom Domains**" section and click the "**Add Custom Domain**" button:

 ![Netlify Add Custom Domain](/img/screenshot-2021-10-02-at-10.27.53.png "Netlify Add Custom Domain")

-Provide the name of the domain you have purchased and click "**Verify**":
+Enter the name of the domain you purchased and click "**Verify**":

 ![Netlify Provide The Name Of The Custom Domain](/img/screenshot-2021-10-02-at-10.35.57.png "Netlify Provide The Name Of The Custom Domain")

-Most probably, you will see an information that the domain you are trying to add is already registered, but no worries, that was done by us, so just click the "**Add Domain**" button:
+Most likely, you will see an information that the domain you want to add is already registered.

+Don't worry, it was us who registered it, so just click the "**Add Domain**" button:

 ![Netlify Domain Already Registered](/img/screenshot-2021-10-02-at-10.36.23.png "Netlify Domain Already Registered")

 And that's it!

-To make sure the the domain was successfully added, check the "**Custom Domains**" section:
+To make sure the domain was added successfully, check the "**Custom Domains**" section:

 ![Custom Domains Section](/img/screenshot-2021-10-02-at-10.38.26.png "Custom Domains Section")

-And the "**SSL/TLS certificate**" section as well to make sure that Netlify has generated the certificate for your website:
+And also the "**SSL/TLS certificate**" section to make sure Netlify generated the certificate for your website:

 ![SSL/TLS Certificate Section](/img/screenshot-2021-10-02-at-10.39.25.png "SSL/TLS Certificate Section")